IHE/ITI.Topologies/topologies.md

 It is generally used in situations where the actors consuming the document need to be able to search and retrieve information about a patient.
 This is most often the case for end user stories that involve reviewing the medical history, or current medical chart, for the patient.

+This concept is further explained in [section 3.2 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#32-centralized-discovery-and-retrieve).
 Document Query and Retrieve is enabled by the [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profile in a network setting, but can also be enabled by the [MHD](https://profiles.ihe.net/ITI/MHD/index.html) Profile.

 ### Push Model

 **Push Model** or simply "push" refers to a document sharing model where an information source wants to communicate healthcare information to a particular intended recipient.
 In this model, documents are prepared by the source and then need to be communicated and routed to a recipient that consumes them directly.

 This model can be thought of as a direct replacement for email, fax, postal mail, etc. and is often referred to as a "push" model.
+This model is further explained in [section 3.1 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#31-push).

 Push is enabled by the [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), and [XCDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-40.html) Profiles.

-### Translation Capabilities

-When a community or network is being constructed in a completely greenfield space, ie, one that does not have any existing technology to reconcile with, a single information exchange standard can be chosen such that all systems seamlessly and natively interoperate with each other.
-However, when existing networks become interconnected, and as old systems are replaced with new systems, there will eventually be a need to be able to translate between different communication standards.
-This might mean translating between different IHE integration profiles, such as XCA and the FHIR based MHD profiles, between proprietary data exchange formats and standard formats, or between formats offered by different standards bodies, such as HL7 FHIR IPS and IHE MHD+CDA documents.

-One of IHE's general principles is to describe interactions between systems and to avoid specifying implementations within systems.
-This design principle lends itself well to translation, since it means that as long as the interface exposed by the translating system fully conforms to the relevant IHE integration profile, other systems implementing the other ends of those profiles will be able to interoperate without even realizing that translation is taking place.

-One of the primary use cases of the IHE MHD integration profile is to act as a translation layer between FHIR based systems and systems that implement IHE's XDS family of integration profiles.
-Therefore, IHE has already done the work of mapping the MHD elements to their XDS equivalents, making translation between MHD and XD* profiles exceptionally natural.

-Translation will generally be added to networks in the gateways.
-The gateways will expose one set of interfaces to the systems inside of the network, and a separate set of interfaces to systems outside of the network.
-They might even expose multiple sets of interfaces inside or outside of the network, in order to offer a choice to the systems they must communicate with around which communication protocols can be used.

-Example: Community A exposes two endpoints on its Responding Gateway: XCA and MHD.
-The community is implemented as an XDS Affinity Domain internally, so the MHD interface must translate between XDS and MHD messages.
-Systems outside of the community can use either endpoint, depending on their communication preferences, and in both cases the same set of documents are returned from the internal XDS Affinity Domain.

-Example: Community B exposes an XCA endpoint to the rest of the network it is a part of, according to network governance.
-Internally, Community B contains a mix of systems that use XDS.b and MHD.
-The XCA Responding Gateway of Community B is grouped with XDS.b and MHD Document Consumers, so that it can accept requests from outside of the community and federate them among the internal systems that contain data being searched for.
-Once it receives responses from all systems, it must translate those responses into an XCA response to meet the network expectations.
-It will do so in a way that is transparent, such that actors outside of the community are not aware of the mixed architecture within the community.

 ### Facade Community